ojitha/ojitha.github.io/notes/productivity.md

 python -m ipykernel install --user --name=env
 ```

-You can open in Atom editor and do the inline debugging, if you install [hydrogen](https://atom.io/packages/hydrogen) in the editor.
+You can open it in the Atom editor and do the inline debugging if you install [Hydrogen](https://atom.io/packages/hydrogen) in the editor.

 If you want to use PySpark, first install